 Of course, you should use a Mortgage broker.

-They will help you to negotiate the lowest rate for you, and because they have high quantities of mortgage products, and mortgage brokers can pass volume discounts directly on to you.
+They will help you to negotiate the rate for you, and because they have high quantities of mortgage products, and mortgage brokers can pass volume discounts directly on to you.
 On the other hand, the Banks can only offer their mortgage products.
 So it is better that you should choose the services of the mortgage broker rather than choosing the banks.

 Here are some pros and cons of the Mortgage broker and the banks that will help you to know why mortgage brokers are better than the banks: